-It’s no secret: learning a foreign language is a lot of work.
+It’s no secret: learning French is a lot of work.

 But that doesn’t mean it can’t be fun too!

 Turning your French learning experience into something that you truly enjoy is one of the best ways to ensure that you’ll stay the course and really advance in your foreign language studies.
 Here are our top 5 fun ways to learn French that actually work.

 - 2. Watch Recent French Movies with Subtitles!

 - 3. Make a French Recipe